Mehrojiddin/Number/README.md

 The toString() method returns a number as a string.

 All number methods can be used on any type of numbers (literals, variables, or expressions):

+## The toExponential() Method
+toExponential() returns a string, with a number rounded and written using exponential notation.

+A parameter defines the number of characters behind the decimal point:

+## The toFixed() Method
+toFixed() returns a string, with the number written with a specified number of decimals: